-Military personnel
+Military Personnel

-Military veterans who have been discharged from service under honorable conditions will be assessed tuition as follows:
+Military veterans who have been discharged from service under honorable conditions (and/or their qualifying dependents) will be assessed tuition as follows:

-- Students who were in-district residents prior to serving in the military will be charged the in-district tuition rate. - Students who were in-state/out-of-district/border state residents prior to serving in the military will be charged the non-resident veteran tuition rate. - Students who were not Oregon residents prior to serving in the military will be charged the non-resident veteran tuition rate.
+- Students who were in-district residents prior to military service will be charged the in-district tuition rate. - Students who were in-state/out-of-district/border state residents prior to military service will be charged the non-resident veteran tuition rate. - Students who were not Oregon residents prior to military service will be charged the non-resident veteran tuition rate.
 The non-resident veteran tuition rate is calculated as the in-district tuition rate plus 50 percent of the difference between COCC's in-district rate and out-of-district/border state rate.

-In order to receive these benefits, veteran students must have submitted all required paperwork to the COCC Veteran Certifying Official by the Friday prior to the term's start.
-Requests received after this date will be considered for the following term.
-Per the College's standard residency policy, a non-resident veteran student will be classified as an in-district resident after two years of enrollment.
+In order to receive the non-resident veteran tuition rate, a student must submit a certificate of eligibility or DD214 to the COCC Veteran Certifying Official.
+Per the College's standard residency policy, a non-resident veteran student will be classified as an indistrict resident after two years of enrollment.

-Native American students
+Native American Students

 Students who are enrolled members of federally recognized tribes of Oregon or of a Native American tribe that had traditional and customary tribal boundaries that included part of Oregon or which had ceded or reserved lands within the state of Oregon shall be charged in-state/out-of-district tuition regardless of their state of residence.
 Residents of the Confederated Tribes of Warm Springs are automatically charged in-district tuition.
-For a listing of eligible tribes, visit COCC's website at cocc.edu/admissions/tuition-fees-payment/residency-policy.
-Note that students must provide a copy of tribal enrollment documents prior to starting courses.
+For a listing of eligible tribes, visit COCC's website at cocc.edu/departments/admissions/tuition-fees-payment/residency-policy.
+Note that out-of- state students must provide a copy of tribal enrollment documents prior to receiving in-state/out-of-district tuition.

-Residency appeals
+Residency Appeals